Pres. Trump coronavirus diagnosis: Who else tested positive, who else tested negative?

 CHICAGO (NewsNation Now) — President Donald Trump announced overnight Friday that he and first lady Melania Trump tested positive for coronavirus.

-Both the president and the first lady are said to be experiencing mild COVID-19 symptoms.
+Both the president and the first lady are said to be experiencing COVID-19 symptoms.

 NewsNation has compiled a list of administrative officials who have since been tested for the virus.